 Derive Your Own Rainbow with Flowering Shrubs

-You may not really be knowledgeable about what exactly would be considered a “flowering shrub”.
-It almost sounds a bit drab, in fact.
+You may not be knowledgeable about what exactly would be considered a “flowering shrub.”
+It almost sounds a bit drab.
 On the contrary, many shrubs produce a breathtaking array of colors throughout the year.
 They’re also super beneficial in any landscaping efforts you may choose to conquer.
-Flowering shrubs are good for setting boundaries or outlines in a residential setting.
+Flowering shrubs are suitable for setting boundaries or outlines in a residential setting.
 They’re also quite enjoyable for the local wildlife.
 Birds, rabbits, grasshoppers, and many others enjoy shrubs for an array of uses.
 To further exhibit the tenacity and underrated aesthetic of shrubbery, we’ve compiled the rainbow list of shrubs.

 The Burning Bush shrub is a perfect fit for red in the rainbow.
 In the Fall, the Burning Bush will turn a flaming shade of red.
 Thus, the name.
 It’s also used in Chinese medicine to reduce swelling, promote menstruation, and aid in cleansing the blood of toxins.
-It’s actually prohibited in certain areas of the Northeastern United States, so Massachusetts and New Hampshire are out.
+It’s prohibited in some regions of the Northeastern United States, so Massachusetts and New Hampshire are out.

-There are many shrubs that could fit into this category at some point in their life cycle, but let’s focus on the Amur Privet Hedge.
-This shrub is probably the best fit to represent green in our rainbow as it is basically the most commonly used shrub for those clear cut boundaries.
+Many shrubs could fit into this category at some point in their life cycle, but let’s focus on the Amur Privet Hedge.
+This shrub is probably the best fit to represent green in our rainbow as it is the most commonly used shrub for those clear-cut boundaries.
 These are the bushes you usually see cut into a very boxy shape while being used to hedge off private areas.

-The Blue Hydrangea Shrub is one of the most versatile in terms of color, but we’ll use it for blue in our rainbow.
-The Blue Hydrangea is a wild soul in the way that it can actually fluctuate wildly in color.
-It usually depends on the acidity of the soil, but Hydrangeas can be anything from pink, to blue, to violet depending on the type of soil they’re working with.
+The Blue Hydrangea Shrub is one of the most versatile in color, but we’ll use it for blue in our rainbow.
+The Blue Hydrangea is a wild soul in the way that it can fluctuate wildly in color.
+It usually depends on the soil’s acidity, but Hydrangeas can be anything from pink to blue, to violet depending on the type of soil they’re working with.

-The Purple Wisteria flowering shrub works perfectly for violet in our rainbow.
-The wispy ways of the Wisteria will add a dreamy touch to any outdoor space.
-They’re absolutely stunning against the bright greens of spring.
+The Purple Wisteria flowering shrub works perfectly for the violet in our rainbow.
+The wispy ways of the Wisteria will add a thoughtful touch to any outdoor space.
+They’re stunning against the bright greens of spring.
 They’re great for ornamental uses along a wall or fence too!